-The almost surprising part of it all is that The Undertaker’s heel-ish actions got a huge positive response from the crowd – maybe not so much that they were glad to see him do it to Lesnar, but more so that they were thrilled to see The Undertaker in person.
+The somewhat surprising part of it all is that The Undertaker’s heel-ish actions got a huge positive response from the crowd – maybe not so much that they were glad to see him do it to Lesnar, but more so that they were thrilled to see The Undertaker in person.
 These actions do of course open up some major speculation – this will undoubtedly set up an Undertaker vs. Lesnar match at SummerSlam, but will it be a straight one on one showdown to settle a major issue, or is there a chance The Undertaker has aligned himself with Rollins and The Authority? ….that would make for some very interesting TV.

 Battleground 2015 was relatively uneventful until the very eventful main event; SummerSlam will now start to fill out and the huge Undertaker vs. Brock Lesnar showdown will definitely be one of the major main events on the show.
 Tonight on RAW we will undoubtedly find out more, and it will also be interesting to see where WWE Champ Seth Rollins goes from here now that The Undertaker allowed him to “slip out the backdoor” once again with the WWE Title so to speak.